 - 1) Maximum allocation 20% of agency's funds. - 2) Maximum of 10% per any one money market mutual fund. - 12.
 California Asset Management Program.
-The City is authorized to invest in shares of the California Asset Management Program, a joint powers authority established to provide investment services for California public agencies under section 53601(p). - 1) City of Napa Limitation: None - 2) CAMP Limitations: City's investment may not comprise more than 10% of the CAMP Pool. - 13.
+The City is authorized to invest in shares of the California Asset Management Program, a joint powers authority established to provide investment services for California public agencies under section 53601(p). - 1) City of Napa Limitation: None - 21) CAMP Limitations: City's investment may not comprise more than 10% of the CAMP Pool. - 42) City of Napa Limitation: None - 13.
 Asset-Backed Securities.
 The City is authorized to invest in a mortgage pass-through security, collateralized mortgage obligation, mortgage-backed or other pay-through bond, equipment lease-backed certificate, consumer receivable pass-through certificate, or consumer receivable-backed bond.

-- 1) Maximum remaining maturity of five years or less - 2) Shall be rated in a rating category of "AA" or its equivalent or better. - 3) May not exceed 20% of surplus money
+- 1) Maximum of five years maturity

+- Shall be issued by an issuer having an rated in a rating category of "A" or its equivalent or higher rating for the issuer's debt as provided by a nationally recognized statistical ratings organization and rated in a rating category of "AA" or its equivalent or better.

+- 3) May not exceed 20% of surplus money

-- 1) Maximum maturity 5 years - 2) Maximum allocation 20% - 3) Maximum allocation per issuer 5% regardless of sector - 4) Credit CA GC Section 53601 requirements. - 14.
-Supranationals.
+- 1) 4)-Maximum maturity 5 years - 1)2) Maximum allocation 20% - 23) Maximum allocation per issuer 5% regardless of sector - 34) Credit CA GC Section 53601 requirements.

+14. Supranationals.
 The City is authorized to invest in United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank.

-- Maximum of five years maturity
+- 1) Maximum of five years maturity

-- Shall be rated in a rating category of "AA" or its equivalent or better by a nationally recognized statistical ratings organization.
+- 2) Shall be rated in a rating category of "AA" or its equivalent or better by a nationally recognized statistical ratings organization.

 - 3) May not exceed 30% of surplus money

-- 1) Maximum maturity- 5 years - 2) Maximum allocation 30% - 3) Maximum allocation per issuer- 5% regardless of sector - 4) Credit- CA GC Section 53601 requirements.
+- 1) 1) Maximum maturity- 5 years - 4)2) Maximum allocation 30% - 23) Maximum allocation per issuer 5% regardless of sector - 34) Credit- CA GC Section 53601 requirements.